Ansible plugins and use cases

 export ARA_DEFAULT_LABELS=prod,deploy

-export ARA_IGNORED_FACTS=ansible_env,ansible_all_ipv4_addresses
+export ARA_IGNORED_FACTS=all

 export ARA_IGNORED_FILES=.ansible/tmp,vault.yaml,vault.yml